Geometric invariants of locally compact groups: the homotopical perspective: Technical interlude

 (2) As in the previous part, for each simplex~$\sigma$ of~$S$, the subset of~$\HomSS(S,\E X)$ mapping~$\sigma$ to $G\cdot \E U$~is the product $\left(G\cdot \prod_{\sigma^{(0)}} U\right) \times \prod_{S^{(0)} \setminus \sigma^{(0)}} X$.
 Openness of this set is equivalent to that of $G\cdot \prod_{\sigma^{(0)}} U \subseteq \prod_{\sigma^{(0)}} X$, which in turn follows from Lemma~\ref{lem:closedandopensubspaces}~(2).

 Now, the subset $\HomSS(S, G\cdot \E U) \subseteq \HomSS(S, \E X)$ is an intersection of open subsets taken over all simplices of~$S$.
-But this (possibly infinite) intersection is the same as the one taken only over the nondegenerate simplices, which are finitely-many by assumption.
+But this (possibly infinite) intersection is the same as the one taken only over the nondegenerate simplices, of which there are only finitely many by assumption.
 Thus $\HomSS(S, G\cdot \E U)$ is open. \end{proof}